akto-api-security/Documentation/getting-started/helm-deploy.md

-### Setting up daemonset in a different Kubernetes cluster
+### If Akto Cluster is Deployed in a Separate Kubernetes Cluster

 If you encounter the error `Can't connect to Kafka` in your daemonset and you have exposed the Akto runtime service via a route that doesn't resemble `*.svc.cluster.local`, you'll need to update the `KAFKA_ADVERTISED_LISTENERS` environment variable in the akto-runtime deployment.
 Follow these steps: